 Inauguration Day (January 20; every four years)

 Each new presidential term begins with a confirmation ceremony at the Capitol in Washington, DC.
-We have nothing to worry about or celebrate for three years in a row but maybe 2021 would turn out different.
+We have nothing to worry about or celebrate for three years in a row but new presidential year would turn out different.

 Groundhog Day (February 2)